rajrajhans/elixir_1brc/docs/part_1_writing_billion_measurements.md

 ```

 - After this change, the time taken for 1 million rows went from 29 seconds to 0.9 seconds!
+- I also tried creating an agent to store the stations data at start, and then using `Agent.get` to get the data.
+But it was slower than the module attribute approach.
+Can't beat compile-time optimizations!

 #### Pre-calculating the whole file in memory, and then writing it in single shot